viaifoundation/wealthreinvest/README.md

 ## Overview

-This repository contains scripts to fetch current stock price data (including off-hours/pre/after-market where available) from multiple sources and generate intraday histograms.
+This repository contains scripts to fetch current stock price data (including off-hours/pre/after-market where available) from multiple sources, generate text-based K-lines (candlesticks) for intraday and historical analysis.
 It's designed for programmatic analysis to aid in smart investing and long-term wealth growth.

 ## Features
 - Fetch current/regular market price, with pre/after-market where supported.
-- Supports multiple sources: yfinance (default, no key), massive, finnhub, twelvedata.
+- Supports multiple sources for prices: yfinance (default, no key), massive, finnhub, twelvedata.
-- Generate histograms of close prices for 5,10,15,20,30,60-minute intervals over the last 8 hours (using yfinance).
+- Generate text-based K-lines for daily intervals (from market open to now) with time in PT/ET.
-- Print additional current data: open, high, low, 52wk high/low, off-hours prices.
+- Generate historical K-lines over days (last 11 bars).
-- Customizable via command-line parameters (ticker and source for price retriever).
+- Customizable via command-line parameters (ticker, step interval, start time).
-- Help function for usage (--help or -h) in both scripts.
+- Help function for usage (--help or -h) in all scripts.

 ## Setup
 1. **Clone the repo**: git clone git@github.com:wealthreinvest/wealthreinvest.git